Robert Berdella: Incarceration

-In the years following his 1988 convictions and incarceration, Berdella granted an interview to the Missouri-based television station KCPT, and corresponded with numerous individuals.
+In the years following his 1988 convictions and incarceration, Berdella granted an interview to the Missouri-based television station KCPT and corresponded with numerous individuals.
 To all concerned, he attempted to restore his image as a "sensitive citizen" who had simply "made mistakes" in committing his crimes.
 He further claimed he had been demonized unfairly by the media before, during, and after his arraignments and plea bargains, and that police ineptitude had resulted in his being allowed to remain at liberty following his first murder.

 Berdella also lodged several complaints with prison officials regarding prison conditions.
 He also wrote several letters to a local minister claiming that prison officials knew of his high blood pressure, yet were not providing him with his prescribed heart medication.

 Death

-In 1992, Berdella contacted Rev. Roger Coleman, whom he had met when first incarcerated, relaying his distress that the staff at the Missouri State Penitentiary were withholding his heart medication.
+In 1992, Berdella contacted Rev. Roger Coleman, whom he had met when first incarcerated, relaying his distress that the staff at the Missouri State Penitentiary were allegedly withholding his heart medication.
 At 2:00p.m. on October8, 1992, Berdella complained to prison staff of severe heart pains, and was taken from his cell to the prison infirmary.
 Medical staff determined his heart was unstable and called an ambulance.
 Berdella was taken to a hospital in Columbia, Missouri, where he was pronounced dead from a heart attack at 3:55 p.m.
 He was 43 years old.

 Shortly after, the judge at Berdella's trial, Alvin Randall, was informed of his death.
 In response, Randall sarcastically remarked: "Couldn't have happened to a nicer guy."

 According to published reports, although Berdella had a depressive personality disorder, he was also a diagnosed sexual sadist who gained extreme sexual excitation from the humiliation, pain, and torture to which he had subjected his victims.
 Moreover, despite his claims to journalists whom he had contacted in the years of his incarceration, Berdella never expressed any degree of remorse for his actions and tersely referred to his victims as "play toys" in an interview he granted shortly before his death.

 Aftermath

-In November 1988, auctions of Berdella's vast collection of artifacts and furniture confiscated from his home and business were held on four separate dates, with the intention that all proceeds raised at the auctions to be used to pay his mounting legal fees within then-ongoing legal proceedings.
+In November 1988, auctions of Berdella's vast collection of artifacts and furniture confiscated from his home and business were held on four separate dates, with the intention that all proceeds raised at the auctions would be used to pay his mounting legal fees within the then-ongoing legal proceedings.
 The auction attracted considerable national interest, receiving telephone bids from across the United States.
-Although many items sold for less than the expected price, by the end of the first day's auctioneering alone, more than $60,000 had been raised (equivalent to $ as of 2025).
+Although many items sold for less than the expected price, by the end of the first day's auctioneering alone, more than $60,000 had been raised (equivalent to $ as of 2026).

 Berdella's house was purchased by a local businessman for an undisclosed sum in December 1988.
 The property was later demolished.